team-sviluppo/cc_scrapycat/README.md

 # Settings

-On the plugin settings you can set "Ingest PDF": If this settings is enabled the plugin ingest also pdfs presents on website.
+On the plugin settings you can set:

+- **Ingest PDF**: If this setting is enabled, the plugin will also ingest PDFs found on the website.
+- **Base Path**: If set, the plugin will only process URLs that start with this path.
+For example, if you set "/docs", only URLs like "/docs/page1" will be processed, while "/about" will be skipped.
+Leave empty to process all URLs.

 # Example